 For a punchy and invigorating non-alcoholic drink, a caffè shakerato is hard to beat.
-This Italian iced espresso can be ready in 5 minutes and the bitter-sweet flavours are definitely worth lingering over.
+This Italian iced coffee can be ready in 5 minutes and the bitter-sweet flavours are definitely worth lingering over.

 The caffè shakerato is my foodie find of the summer.
 I unwittingly ordered an iced coffee on holiday for my teenage daughter and this beautiful Italian iced espresso swiftly appeared.

 Looks can be deceptive.
 In fact, I had to double-check that there was no alcohol involved because this drink looks just like an espresso martini.

 The classic shakerato is, indeed, alcohol-free.
 And I have to say, it makes a fantastic mocktail.
 If I were designated driver, I would happily sip on this drink all evening and feel well catered for.

 A caffè shakerato is espresso coffee that is shaken over ice.
 A little sugar or sugar syrup helps build viscosity and enables both a velvety texture and a brilliantly bitter-sweet flavour profile to emerge.

 It is far more than cold espresso coffee.

 This Italian iced coffee is incredibly easy to make and it's a fantastic alternative to the typically creamier and sweeter iced coffee drinks around.

 When it comes to coffee, I much prefer sweetening it with demerara sugar rather than white sugar.
 Demerara imparts a unique toffee-like flavour that partners wonderfully with the natural bitterness of coffee.